ashki23/Linux-notes/Emacs_intro.md

 # Emacs config

-In the home directory `cd ~`, use `nano .emacs` to creat Emacs config file then insert the following to make your very preliminary hacks:
+In the home directory `cd ~`, use `nano .emacs` to create Emacs config file then insert the following to make your very preliminary configurations by:
 ```
 ;; Add MELPA
 (package-initialize)